 Day 9: Travel to Naxos and enjoy its unspoiled charm

 Enjoy your breakfast in beautiful Santorini and prepare for today's journey to another island, Naxos.
 You'll arrive either by ferry or plane.
 Settle into your accommodation and then explore this gorgeous island.
 Suggested activities include:

 Discover the main town, where you can shop and admire the Venetian architecture, a historic Kastro (castle) area, and expansive beaches, the island offers opportunities for both laid-back relaxation, as well as water or land activities.
 The rest of the day is yours to unwind as you choose.

 - If you prefer something a bit more pastoral, Naxos is also known for its rich agricultural industry.
-Pay a visit to a cheese-producing facility or a local distillery to sample the famous local kitron liqueur.
+Pay a visit to a cheese-producing facility or a local distillery to sample the famous local citron liqueur.

 - For dinner, wander up the hill through the streets of the Kastro neighborhood to pick out your favorite of the area's tavernas, where you can sample the island's fresh produce in its best form.

-Day 10: Indulge in the Food and Culture of Naxos
+Day 10: Indulge in the food and culture of Naxos

 Today's excursion is very special, as it includes arguably the best local produce and food in the Cyclades.

 Your local guide will take you to various locations on the island of Naxos, creating a palette of tastes and inviting you to create your own food map of Naxos.
 Kindaros, Apeiranthos, Kaloxylos, Chalki, and Naxos Town are some of the meeting points with traditional local producers.
 You'll stroll, taste, and cook some of the most famous Naxian dishes, including:

 - cheese pie or olive pie enjoyed with a picnic of coffee, juice, jam, honey, bread, fruit, and yogurt